 - Sumac

-These trees are nut or fruit bearing and so can make your pool experience messy while inviting many furry animals to your pool.
+These trees are nut or fruit-bearing and so can make your pool experience messy while inviting many furry animals to your pool.

 Other Important Points to Consider for Private Pool Landscaping